hazelcast/hazelcast-cpp-client/README.md

     }
 ```

 fenced_lock works on top of CP sessions.
 It keeps a CP session open while the lock is acquired.
-Please refer to [CP Session](https://docs.hazelcast.org/docs/latest/manual/html-single/index.html#cp-sessions) documentation for more information.
+Please refer to the [CP Session](https://docs.hazelcast.org/docs/latest/manual/html-single/index.html#cp-sessions) documentation for more information.

 Distributed locks are unfortunately *not equivalent* to single-node mutexes because of the complexities in distributed systems, such as uncertain communication patterns, and independent and partial failures.
 In an asynchronous network, no lock service can guarantee mutual exclusion, because there is no way to distinguish between a slow and a crashed process.
 Consider the following scenario, where a Hazelcast client acquires a fenced_lock, then hits a long GC pause.
 Since it will not be able to commit session heartbeats while paused, its CP session will be eventually closed.
 After this moment, another Hazelcast client can acquire this lock.
 If the first client wakes up again, it may not immediately notice that it has lost ownership of the lock.
 In this case, multiple clients think they hold the lock.
 If they attempt to perform an operation on a shared resource, they can break the system.
 To prevent such situations, you can choose to use an infinite session timeout, but this time probably you are going to deal with liveliness issues.
 For the scenario above, even if the first client actually crashes, requests sent by 2 clients can be re-ordered in the network and hit the external resource in reverse order.

 There is a simple solution for this problem.
 Lock holders are ordered by a monotonic fencing token, which increments each time the lock is assigned to a new owner.
-This fencing token can be passed to external services or resources to ensure sequential execution of side effects performed by lock holders.
+This fencing token can be passed to external services or resources to ensure sequential execution of the side effects performed by the lock holders.

 You can read more about the fencing token idea in Martin Kleppmann's "How to do distributed locking" blog post and Google's Chubby paper.